chiomaolebuike/Parallel-and-Concurrent-Programming-Experiment/README.md

 # Parallel-and-Concurrent-Programming-Experiment
-This project focuses on parallelizing a serial algorithm using multithreading with proper synchronization via join().
-Validated correctness and benchmarked performance across varying input sizes.
-Generated speedup graphs and profiling results on both local and departmental servers.
+A project to implement a parallel version of an existing serial algorithm using threading and join() for synchronization.
+The goal is to achieve correctness and measurable speedup over the serial implementation.
+Includes profiling, benchmarking, and validation to compare performance across different input sizes.
+Generates speedup graphs and performance analysis on local and departmental server environments.